 This dedication to the community began, of course, by providing excellent care to its patients, and extended out to patients’ families, employees’ families, and partnering community organizations.

 The original team of five physicians and 38 employees has expanded more than five-fold in the last five decades, and their commitment to outreach and community health has experienced similar growth.

 Long before professional football and baseball teams wore pink in October to raise breast cancer awareness, BMH launched a local mammography program that made this life saving screening more accessible to the women of Boone County.
 Today, the hospital continues to offer half-priced mammography screenings available every October.

 Years before towns and college campuses started going “smoke free” across the country, Boone Memorial became the first smoke-free hospital in West Virginia, underscoring their dedication to overall health and wellness of the community.

-Perhaps most importantly, Boone Memorial Hospital joined 10 other southern West Virginia healthcare organizations in 1994 to form the Partners in Health Network.
+Perhaps most importantly, BMH joined 10 other southern West Virginia healthcare organizations in 1994 to form the Partners in Health Network.
 Network members work together to initiate a more logical approach to health services delivery, improve the health status of West Virginians, and assure access to essential health services in rural communities.

 Carl F. Cline